Fragile magnetic order in metallic quasicrystals: Introduction

 The paper is organized as follows.
 In Sec. \ref{sec:electronic}, we discuss the electronic properties of the Ammann-Beenker tiling and the resulting RKKY interactions calculated via the KPM.
 In Sec. \ref{sec:order}, we discuss the magnetic model for Ising spins placed on a given local environment of this tiling.
 We perform large-scale Monte simulations to characterize the resulting magnetically ordered states and discuss their peculiarities.
-In Sec. \ref{sec:epr}, we discuss the spin-flip relaxation rate when interacting with the quasicrystalline electronic bath in the limit of diluted impurities.
+In Sec. \ref{sec:penrose} we briefly discuss that our scenario also holds in the Penrose lattice.
+In Sec. \ref{sec:epr}, we discuss the spin-flip relaxation rate when the local moments are coupled to the quasicrystalline electronic bath in the limit of diluted impurities.
 Finally, we connect our results to experimental results and conclude the paper in Sec. \ref{sec:conclusions}.
+In Appendix \ref{sec:further}, we discuss the robustness of our minimal magnetic model with respect to extra exchange terms.